-Assistant Professor Vennemann (SC)
+Assistant Professor Vennemann (SC) (on leave spring 2020)

 German Studies is the interdisciplinary study of the contemporary cultural, social, economic, and political life of German speakers in their historical and international contexts.
 The German faculty of Pomona College and Scripps College offer a single unified and comprehensive curriculum for language, literature, and cultural studies courses.
 The German Studies Program offers as degree options both a major and a minor in German Studies.

 Scripps has a German Corridor where students speak German with the resident native German assistant and with each other.
 The members of the corridor form the core of the German Club, which organizes activities for German students throughout the year.
 Any student of The Claremont Colleges is welcome to join the German Club by signing up with the German assistant.
 In addition, a weekly German language table meets in the Elizabeth Hubert Malott Commons.